 Unfortunately, the unconventional design of these modest dwellings failed to catch on, not only in Suuronen’s home country but also in America, New Zealand and dozens of other locations around the globe where they were introduced.
 In many places, zoning laws prevented their construction, and the oil crisis of the 1970s made plastic and other petroleum-based building materials prohibitively expensive.

 Fewer than 50 of these eye-catching pod-style homes remain in existence today, with some in better condition than others.
-The years have not been kind to the Futuro Home in Royse City; the interior is gutted and graffiti-covered, and the exterior has been subject to the elements, although an unknown party saw fit to slap a fresh coat of orange paint on it a few years ago.
+The years have not been kind to the Futuro Home in Royse City; the interior is gutted and graffiti-covered, and the exterior has been subject to the elements, although an unknown party saw fit to slap a fresh coat of orange paint on it a few years ago, giving a more modern taste to one of the strangest abandoned places in Texas.

 If you want to visit a well-preserved example of a Futuro Home, you’ll need to search elsewhere, but drivers along Highway 276 east of Rockwall can get a glimpse of this ill-fated architectural trend in the form of an abandoned home strongly resembling a spaceship that made an emergency landing in a Texas field.